matikin9/gtfs.org/README.md

 Data from the content source markdown files is parsed by the 'gatsby-transformer-remark' plugin into an html tree structure known as htmlAst, which is then rendered using the 'rehype-react' compiler.

+## Translations

+Translations for strings in the header, footer and documentation version selector are stored in JSON files in the `/static/locales/{lang}/` folders.
+These translations are broken into [namespaces](https://www.i18next.com/principles/namespaces) `translation` and `menu`.
+Additional namespaces can be supported by updating the `/src/components/i18n.js` file.

+Translations for page content are managed as markdown files in the `/src/pages/{lang}` folders.

 ## Building and hosting
 This site is built using [CircleCI](http://circleci.com) and hosted on Amazon S3 as a static site.
 Each time it is deployed, it pulls the latest documentation from [Google Transit](https://github.com/google/transit) and [GTFS Best Practices](https://github.com/MobilityData/gtfs-best-practices).